NHSDigital/dtos-analyse-data-science/projects/DTOSS-9018-SPIKE-Writing-from-our-laptop-to-ACTUAL-FDP-data-sets/README.md

 1. Uploading batches of realistic-looking events to Foundry was reasonably quick: 200k events (or 450MB) per minute.
 2. The upload speed of the network was _probably_ the bottleneck.
 3. Lots of files, each with one event is bad because you have upload overhead per file and datasets that are [sub-optimal for analysis](https://www.palantir.com/docs/foundry/contour/performance-optimize#partitioning) in Foundry.
+4. Concurrent uploads can't write to the same dataset; each must write to its own dataset object.

 ## Overview